Omer-l/Pet-Store-Management-System/README.md

 - &emsp; Below is a list of items currently sold to a customer, which will be added to the 'sales report'.

   &emsp;&emsp; <img src="README_Images/SellItem.png" heigh=600 width=600>

+- The other options work in a similar way with error handling for the user's input.